giles-shaw/stocks-monitor/README.md

 # stocks-monitor
-A command line utility for viewing real time stock ticker information provided by the IEX Cloud Stocks API.
+A command line utility for viewing real time stock ticker information provided by the IEX Cloud Stocks API: https://iexcloud.io/.

 ## Authentication
-`stocks-monitor` requires a free account with `IEX Cloud: https://iexcloud.io/` and its associated publishable API key.
+`stocks-monitor` requires a free account with IEX Cloud and its associated publishable API key.
 Create a folder named `.stocks-monitor` in your home folder and put a file `credentials.toml` containing your `IEX Cloud` publishable API token there.
 An example `credentials.toml` file can be found in the `templates` folder.

 ## Usage
 Once your `credentials.toml` file is in place, simply run, for instance,